Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### The Last of the Blind Man

-My curiosity, in a sense, was stronger than my fear, for I could not remain where I was, but crept back to the bank again, whence, sheltering my head behind a bush of broom, I might command the road before our door.
+<p class="first">My curiosity, in a sense, was stronger than my fear, for I could not remain where I was, but crept back to the bank again, whence, sheltering my head behind a bush of broom, I might command the road before our door.
 I was scarcely in position ere my enemies began to arrive, seven or eight of them, running hard, their feet beating out of time along the road and the man with the lantern some paces in front.
 Three men ran together, hand in hand; and I made out, even through the mist, that the middle man of this trio was the blind beggar.
-The next moment his voice showed me that I was right.
+The next moment his voice showed me that I was right.</p>

 "Down with the door!" he cried.